rancher/rancher-docs/docs/how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/authentication-config/configure-generic-oidc.md

   <link rel="canonical" href="https://ranchermanager.docs.rancher.com/how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/authentication-config/configure-generic-oidc"/>
 </head>

-If your organization uses an OIDC provider for user authentication, you can configure Rancher to allow your users to log in using their IdP credentials.
-Rancher supports integration using the OpenID Connect (OIDC) protocol and the SAML protocol.
+If your organization uses an OIDC provider for user authentication, you can configure Rancher to allow login using Identity Provider (IdP) credentials.
+Rancher supports integration with the OpenID Connect (OIDC) protocol and the SAML protocol.
 Both implementations are functionally equivalent when used with Rancher.
-This page describes the process to configure Rancher to work using the OIDC protocol.
+The following instructions describe how to configure Rancher to work using the OIDC protocol.

 ## Prerequisites